MAT334A/lecture-notes/src/week_1/boolean_logic.md

 ### Propositions

 Also called sentences, propositions are statements that are either `true` or `false`.
 We'll be representing them with capital letters.
+For example, `A`.

-### DeMorgan's Law
+### DeMorgan's Laws

 ## References
+ - Lecture notes published for quiz section
  - Lecture